diffix/reference/docs/computing noise.md

 ## Computing noise

 When computing noise, the noise amount (standard deviation) is computed separately for each AID set, and the largest such standard deviation value is used.
-(Note that for `sum()`, for instance, the standard deviation value is taken from the average contribution of all AIDs, or 1/2 the average of the top group.
+(Note that for `sum()`, for instance, the standard deviation value is taken from the average contribution of flattened AIDs, or 1/2 the average of the top group.
 This is how AID affects noise amount.)

 When computing flattening (for `sum()`), a flattening value for each distinct AID column is computed separately, and the output is adjusted (flattened) by whichever value is greater.
 Note that it is possible for the AID columns used for noise and for flattening to be different.